Address:

 Publications and preprints:

 - with Eun Hye Lee.
-Subconvexity for the Shintani zeta functions.
-(In progress)
+Subconvexity of all Sato-Shintani zeta functions, in preparation.

 - with Owen Mireles-Briones.
 The local limit theorem in high dimensions.
 (In progress)

 - with Eun Hye Lee.
 Lower order terms in the shape of cubic fields.
-(In progress)
+Preprint.

 - with Eun Hye Lee.
 Eisenstein series twisted Shintani zeta functions.
+Submitted.
 Preprint.

 - by Marcus Woo.
 Mathematicians calculate how randomness creeps in.
 Quanta, 2019.
 Article.
 This is a discussion of my project with Yang Chu on the 15 puzzle.